finbourne/lusid-sdk-python/sdk/docs/TimelinesApi.md

 [Back to top](#) &#8226; [Back to API list](../README.md#documentation-for-api-endpoints) &#8226; [Back to Model list](../README.md#documentation-for-models) &#8226; [Back to README](../README.md)

 # **unconfirm_closed_period**
-> ClosedPeriod unconfirm_closed_period(scope, code, closed_period_id, body=body)
+> ClosedPeriod unconfirm_closed_period(scope, code, closed_period_id, unconfirm_closed_period_request=unconfirm_closed_period_request)

-[EXPERIMENTAL] UnconfirmClosedPeriod: Unconfirm the last confirmed Closed Period against a Timeline Entity
+[EXPERIMENTAL] UnconfirmClosedPeriod: Unconfirm a confirmed Closed Period against a Timeline Entity

-Unconfirm the last confirmed Closed Period against a Timeline Entity
+Unconfirm a confirmed Closed Period against a Timeline Entity.
+By default only the latest confirmed  Closed Period may be unconfirmed.
+Setting deleteSubsequentPeriods on the request body allows any  confirmed Closed Period to be unconfirmed, deleting every Closed Period after it on the Timeline.

 ### Example